aatishb/patterncollider/README.md

 Pattern Collider uses this method to create quasiperiodic tiling patterns.

-## Documentation
+## Instructions / Help

 ### Interaction

-- Click on a line in the grid to select it & to highlight the corresponding ribbon in the tiling pattern IMAGE
+Click on a line in the grid to select it & to highlight the corresponding ribbon in the tiling pattern IMAGE

-- Click and drag to select parallel lines / ribbons IMAGE
+Click and drag to select parallel lines / ribbons IMAGE

 - Click on a tile to select it & highlight the corresponding intersection point in the grid
 - Click and drag to select multiple tiles

 ### Pattern Settings

-- **Symmetry**: Selects the amount of rotational symmetry of the pattern.
+**Symmetry**: Selects the amount of rotational symmetry of the pattern.
 Higher = more sets of parallel lines / ribbons.
 Patterns with a n fold symmetry contain places where the tiling looks the same if you rotate it by 360/n degrees.

-- **Pattern**: Controls the offset of each family of lines from the center.
+**Pattern**: Controls the offset of each family of lines from the center.
 When pattern = 0 or 1, the pattern is degenerate because more than 2 lines intersect at a point, and this results in polygons with more than four sides in the tiling patterns.
 Interesting things happen when pattern = 0.5 or pattern = 1 / symmetry.

 - **Rotate**: Rotates the entire pattern about its center.
 (Note that rotations are around the center of the tiling pattern and not around the center of the viewable patch.)